ltpitt/vagrant-pebble-sdk/README.md

 To build it enter project folder and then:
 `pebble build`

+If you want to create a PebbleJs project you can use the pebblejs folder available in /home/ubuntu/pebblejs
+`cd pebblejs`

+To build it the available example just type:
+`pebble build`

+In order to add your code change the /home/ubuntu/pebblejs/src/js/app.js file

 ## Notes

 All Pebble important files no longer available on Amazon are available in this repo but also have a mirror here: